 Here we spotlight some innovative work by researchers and policymakers to better align PD across the ECE and HV fields.

 Develop core competencies across the early childhood fields.
 A report from the National Academy of Sciences (NAS) suggests that a standard set of competency-based qualification requirements can play an important role in creating a coherent early childhood workforce.
-While several national organizations (e.g., National Association for the Education of Young Children [NAEYC] and the Council for Professional Recognition) have developed formal ECE-specific competencies, HV-specific core competencies are less common, although there are some recent national and state examples (e.g., the National Family Support Competency Framework; Pennsylvania).
+Several national organizations (e.g., National Association for the Education of Young Children [NAEYC] and the Council for Professional Recognition) have developed formal ECE-specific competencies.
+More recently, organizations at the national (e.g., National Family Support Competency Framework) and state (e.g., Pennsylvania) levels have been working to develop HV-specific core competencies.

 Several organizations are developing more holistic sets of core competencies that encompass the skills required for both ECE and HV professionals, such as the Prenatal to 5 Cross-Sector Core Competencies, Relationship-Based Competencies to Support Family Engagement, and the Infant Mental Health Endorsement®.
 These competencies highlight commonalities across ECE and HV while acknowledging the multiple contexts (e.g., home, school, family) that frame child development.
 PD informed by these types of competencies will prepare an early childhood workforce that is well-aligned across the early childhood fields, and better-equipped to serve children and families in a variety of settings.